dotkernel/api-documentation/docs/book/v6/tutorials/create-book-module-via-dot-maker.md

 We create separate `Input` files to demonstrate their reusability and obtain a clean `CreateBookInputFilter` but you could have all the inputs created directly in the `CreateBookInputFilter` like this:

-> Note that `dot-maker` will not generate inputs in the constructor, so the following are to be added by hand **if** going for this approach
+> Note that `dot-maker` will not generate inputs in the constructor, so the following are to be added by hand **if** going for this approach.

 ```php
 $nameInput = new Input();